josephbrimeyer/CineMentality/README.md

 # Usage

+Site can be access by clicking on the following link: https://young-reef-08407.herokuapp.com/

 Before you start searching, feel free to head to the sign up page and become a member!
 Once you're all signed up you'll be free to browse to your heart's content and leave your own reviews.
 You can use your sign-in in the member's review page whenever you come back.

 ![sign up](https://media.giphy.com/media/f8PIeyIqhDdzLbuXd1/giphy.gif)